-'We need Indian talent', says Finland's Employment Minister Tuula Haatainen
+'We need Indian talent', says Finland's employment minister Tuula Haatainen

 Tuula Haatainen: Key focus is to now enhance the mobility of the talent.
 It is very important that now on the government level we have signed this intent, this declaration of intent and now we are hoping to continue the cooperation.

-Tuula Haatainen: Especially in IT, Technology, skilled people.
+Tuula Haatainen: Especially in IT, technology, skilled people.
 On the whole, the technology sector is very important.
-It is estimated that we need hundred and 30 thousand (130,000) professionals at different levels in the technology sector and IT is very important, because Finland is a very advanced country in digitalization.
+It is estimated that we need 130,000 professionals at different levels in the technology sector and IT is very important, because Finland is a very advanced country in digitalisation.
 Then we need health care sector people, we need nurses.
 This is an issue I have been talking about with my Indian counterpart.

 WION: How do Finland and India plan to increase people to people movement and trade..

 Tuula Haatainen: We are now focusing on making ways to come to Finland faster, so we shortened the permit process.
-Now specialists and startups and their families can get permits in 2 weeks.
+Now specialists and startups and their families can get permits in two weeks.
 As a whole, permit processes will be shortened for the others for one month.
-We also focusing on how people get integrated in the Finish society.
-For example, spouse program, so that if a couple is coming to Finland the family can get job.
+We also focusing on how people get integrated in the Finnish society.
+For example, spouse programme, so that if a couple is coming to Finland the family can get job.